-■ Cash & Cash Equivalents ■ Current Liabilities
+Cash & Cash Equivalents Current Liabilities

-The quick ratio is another, more conservative, measure of Kosrae's ability to pay its short-term obligations.
+- The quick ratio is another, more conservative, measure of Kosrae's ability to pay its shortterm obligations.
 The quick ratio compares total cash and short-term investments to current liabilities.
 A quick ratio of 1.00 to 1 indicates adequate current liquidity and an ability to meet the short-term obligations with cash.
-The ratio only includes the General Fund, the primary operating fund.

-At September 30, 2006, Kosrae had a General Fund ratio of cash and cash equivalents to current liabilities of .08 to 1.
-This indicates that Kosrae has, for every one dollar of current liabilities only 8 cents of cash and cash equivalents to fund them.
-This is an unfavorable financial indicator, and could be indicative of cash flow needs in the near future, and continues a decline in this indicator over the past few years.
+The ratio only includes the General Fund, the primary operating fund. - At September 30, 2007, Kosrae had a General Fund ratio of cash and cash equivalents to current liabilities of .25 to 1.
+This indicates that Kosrae has, for every one dollar of current liabilities, 25 cents of cash and cash equivalents to fund them.
+This is an unfavorable financial indicator, and could be indicative of cash flow needs in the near future.
+However, it is an improvement from the ratio reported in the prior period.